transmission/transmission/README.md

 Transmission has an Xcode project file (Transmission.xcodeproj) for building in Xcode.

-For a more detailed description, and dependencies, visit: https://github.com/transmission/transmission/tree/main/docs
+For a more detailed description, and dependencies, visit [How to Build Transmission](docs/Building-Transmission.md) in docs

 ### Building a Transmission release from the command line